Skip to main content

 Quantities

-For example: The university received $1 million from BMO Financial Group in 2004 to go toward the university's North Oshawa Library.
+Example: The university received $1 million from BMO Financial Group in 2004 to support the North Oshawa Library.